-Just as a good mechanic knows about every feature in an engine, good managers must really know their team members.
+To be a great manager, you must really know your team.
 Make a concerted effort to get to know each of your employees on a deeper level.
 Learn about each person’s strengths and weaknesses; what they excel at and what challenges them; what motivates them and what they find discouraging.
 Along with formal personality testing, consider having each of your team members complete regular self-evaluations and use the results to ensure you are utilizing each employee in the most effective way possible.

-Gone are the days when team members could be informed solely on a need-to-know basis.
-Being transparent with your employees helps to build trust and form relationships, while also ensuring everyone is on the same page.
-Furthermore, by starting with transparency at the top, you help to foster a company culture of open communication.
-Encourage transparency within your team by starting with yourself and asking these key questions:
+Being transparent with your employees helps to build trust, form relationships, and ensure that everyone is on the same page.
+By starting with transparency at the top, you help to foster a company culture of open communication.
+Encourage transparency within your team by asking yourself these key questions:

 Like most things in a leadership role, you can’t expect your team members to do anything you wouldn’t do.
 Lead by example.